atom-morgan/atom-morgan.github.io/_posts/2018-06-05-data-types-in-javascript.md

 }
 ```

-Run this program and you should see `'Goodbye, Adam!'` printed to the screen.
+Run this program and you should see `Goodbye, Adam!` printed to the screen.

 <div class="box" markdown="1">
 Just a minute ago a link was provided containing a complete list of [arithmetic operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators) including `+`.
 However, we can see in the example above that the `+` operator is being used with strings.